Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 This will save the values from the CSV files into the database specified by the command.
 Once this has completed, the data will be staged in an `import` table in the database.
 The next step is to process the imported values into the data that will be submitted to the Nexosis API.
-At this point, [imputation](/guides/missingvalues) is not performed as part of the analysis in the API.
-In this example, the average of the data set (93) was used as a constant value for each hour missing in the original data set.
+At this point, [imputation](/guides/missingvalues) is not performed as part of the analysis in the API, and missing values will cause problems when doing predictions.
+Since this data has missing values, the average of the data set (93) was used as a constant value for each hour missing in the original data set.
 You will need to determine the best strategy given your data.
 In the sample, this step can be run with the following command: